phirefly/microsoft-todo-mcp/README.md

 - 📊 Productivity analytics
 - 🔄 Smart calendar integration

-## Early Access
-[Join waitlist](https://yoursite.com/waitlist) for beta access and launch discount.

 ## Installation
 *Documentation will be available at launch*

-⭐ Star this repo to be notified when we launch!
+⭐ Star this repo to be notified about the early access beta sign-up and launch!